- The Addressee of the IT Support: Support for Staff or Clients

 - Final Thoughts

 As companies grow, their need for IT-related tasks increases.
-Whether the company wants to offer a new service to customers, better understand their data, or streamline in-house communication, they are presented with two options: having an in-house IT expert or outsourcing their IT support to MSPs.
-What the pros and cons of each of the approaches depends on many factors.
+Whether the company wants to offer a new service to customers, better understand their data, or streamline in-house communication, they are presented with two options: having an in-house IT expert or outsourcing their IT support to managed service providers (MSPs).
+The pros and cons of each of the approaches depend on many factors.

 Sooner or later, you will need to implement some IT solutions requiring constant IT support.
 After all, if your customer support depends on IT equipment and solutions, any downtime of your servers may result in a loss of revenue.
-At this point, many start-ups and many larger corporations implementing digital transformation decide to go for it and request IT support services.
+At this point, many startups and large corporations implementing digital transformation decide to go for it and request IT support services.
 Make sure to understand there are various ways to choose the best remote IT Support software.
-Some factors decide whether these services will be in-house or outsourced.
+Some factors influence whether these services will be in-house or outsourced.

 The advantage here is that this expenditure is fixed and will likely stay that way for a long time to come.
 If an additional salary works in your company’s budget, you are probably better off employing your IT support team.